 An anchor completes a fall arrest system when attached to a suitable anchorage point.
 The best harness on the market that is attached to the best lanyard or self-retractable lifeline will not arrest a fall with an unsuitable anchorage point.

 The Occupational Safety and Health Administration (OSHA) defines a safe anchorage point in Section 1910.66 (Appendix C) as follows:

 “Anchorages to which personal fall arrest equipment is attached shall be capable of supporting at least 5,000 pounds per employee attached, or shall be designed, installed, and used as part of a complete personal fall arrest system which maintains a safety factor of at least two, under the supervision of a qualified person.”

-Whenever possible an anchorage should be positioned directly overhead to avoid a swing fall, which may cause injury.
+Whenever possible, position the anchorage directly overhead to avoid a swing fall, which may cause injury.
 Most importantly, take into consideration how a rescue would take place when selecting anchorage.

-Disclaimer: Fall protection equipment deteriorates over time, so it’s important to routinely inspect it for wear and damage.
+Fall protection equipment deteriorates over time, so be sure to inspect it for wear and damage after each use.